mcleber/ALU_in_Verilog_C_Python/docs/README_vol1.md

 - expand it;
 - integrate Verilog, C and Python into a complete project.

-The central project of this guide is an **ALU**, that is, an Arithmetic Logic Unit.
+The central project of this guide is an Arithmetic Logic Unit (ALU).

 The ALU is a great educational project because it lets you study:

 - arithmetic operations;
 - logic operations;